kkazala/Extortion-Pack/README.md

 In fact, API permissions are shared across all SPFx solutions that ever have, and will be, installed.

-It is a good practice to fail your code fracefully, should the required permissions be missing.
+It is a good practice to fail your code gracefully, should the required permissions be missing.
 But your solution doesn't have to request any permissions to be able to use them.

 ### "It's not so easy to steal a token"